 Davis, who was going through a bleached blonde phase, has a few good scenes, but her role is not all that interesting — well, at least she is working with someone of equal talent.
 Neither Tracy nor Davis liked the material, but they enjoyed working together (they shared the same birthday: April 5th).
 This is their only film together.

 The supporting cast is very good.
-Louis Calhern (Notorious and Annie Get Your Gun) is delightfully slimy as a lawyer who’s trying to get into Davis’s undergarments.
+Louis Calhern (Annie Get Your Gun) is delightfully slimy as a lawyer who’s trying to get into Davis’s undergarments.
 Character actor Grant Mitchell (Mr. Smith Goes to Washington) plays an IQ tester.
 The cast also includes Lyle Talbot (42nd Street), Arthur Hoyt (The Palm Beach Story), and Pat Collins (Dead End).

 Conclusions & Final Thoughts: